Wood frog: Geographic range

-The contiguous wood frog range is from northern Georgia and northeastern Canada in the east to Alaska and southern British Columbia in the west.
+The contiguous wood frog range is from northern Georgia and northeastern Canada in the east to southern British Columbia and Alaska in the west.
 They range all throughout the boreal forests of Canada.
 It is the most widely distributed frog in Alaska.
-It is also found in the Medicine Bow National Forest.
+It is also found in the Medicine Bow National Forest in the U.S. states of Wyoming and Colorado.
+This frog is the only North American frog that occurs north of the Arctic Circle.

 Habitat

-Wood frogs are forest-dwelling organisms that breed primarily in ephemeral, freshwater wetlands: woodland vernal pools.
-They are nonarboreal and spend most of their time on the forest floor.
+Wood frogs are forest-dwelling, and breed primarily in ephemeral, freshwater wetlands: woodland vernal pools.
+They are nonarboreal, and able to camouflage themselves with their surroundings, spend most of their time on the forest floor.
 Long-distance migration plays an important role in their life history.
 Individual wood frogs range widely (hundreds of metres) among their breeding pools and neighboring freshwater swamps, cool-moist ravines, and/or upland habitats.
 Genetic neighborhoods of individual pool breeding populations extend more than a kilometre away from the breeding site.
-Thus, conservation of this species requires a landscape (multiple habitats at appropriate spatial scales) perspective.
-They also can be camouflaged with their surroundings.